lioarce01/agentic-context-toolkit/docs/guides/offline-online-adaptation.md

 - `metadata["context_tokens"]` – tokens consumed by the context bullets.
 - `created_deltas` – any new context deltas accepted by the curator.

-If `update_context=False`, ACT still returns a generation but skips reflection+curation.
+If `update_context=False`, ACET still returns a generation but skips reflection+curation.
 This is useful when operating in evaluation mode.

 ## Controlling Reflection Frequency

 Reflection is powerful but can be expensive.
-Tune `ACTConfig.reflection_sample_rate` to balance freshness and cost:
+Tune `ACETConfig.reflection_sample_rate` to balance freshness and cost:

 - Set to `0.0` to disable reflection entirely.
 - Set to `1.0` to always reflect (recommended for offline fine-tuning data).